GOVTNZ/print-ready/README.md

 ## Introduction

-PrintReady is optional not manadated.
-Is a meant to help government agencies implement consistent, accessible print formatting for their websites.
-By using PrintReady, agencies can ensure their printed web content meets the relevant NZ Government Web Standards [JASON WHAT SHOULD THIS LINK TO?] while also providing a consistent experience across government websites.
+PrintReady is an optional tool for government agencies, not a mandatory requirement.
+It helps implement consistent, accessible print formatting for websites.
+By using PrintReady, agencies can ensure their printed web content provides a consistent experience across government websites while meeting the relevant NZ Government Web Standards;

+- Web Usability Standard 1.4, 3.3 Printable web pages section [TODO: LINK THIS]
+- Web Standards effective from March 2025.
+Printable pages section [TODO: LINK THIS]

 The PrintReady toolkit simplifies the implementation of print stylesheets that follow good practices.
 It provides developers with the necessary files and guidance to create print-friendly pages that align with government standards and deliver an accessible experience for all users.